ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 Overview
 ^^^^^^^^
 - Our ReadtheDocs discusses the significance and objective of using an Automated Security Benchmark for auditing and remediation of system security.
-Our Ansible roles can be applied to systems to improve security posture, meet compliance requirements, and deploy without disruption after due diligence.
-Security hardening is achieved through the use of industry-recognized benchmarks **CIS** and **DISA STIG**, which provide open source licensed configurations to bring systems into security compliance.
+Our Ansible_ roles can be applied to systems to improve security posture, meet compliance requirements, and deploy without disruption after due diligence.
+Security hardening is achieved through the use of industry-recognized benchmarks CIS_ and **DISA** STIG_, which provide open source licensed configurations to bring systems into security compliance.
 The content delivered consists of an audit component that scans a host for compliance and a remediate component that can be run centrally using **Ansible Controller** to bring the host into compliance.
-Our open source development/release process composes of GitHub main/devel branches and **Ansible Galaxy** updates that aligned with new benchmark versions.
+Our open source development/release process composes of MindPoint Group's Ansible-Lockdown GitHub_ main/devel branches and ansible-galaxy_ updates that aligned with new benchmark versions.

 .. _Ansible: https://www.ansible.com/
 .. _GOSS: https://goss.rocks